theguly/iris-doc-src/docs/operations/configuration.md

 ### Secrets
 #### Required changes
 The following secrets in the `.env` need to be changed for production.
-We recommend using SSL to generate different values from each secret:
+We recommend using OpenSSL to generate different values from each secret:
 `openssl rand -base64 64`

 - `POSTGRES_PASSWORD`: Password of the postgres user